-13. Exemption from Street Frontage Requirement
+12. Exemption from Street Frontage Requirement

-At Council's discretion, an agricultural, mineral working, industrial, or recreational dwelling lot in this zone may be exempted from Regulation 49 of Part II of these Regulations only if the proposed agricultural, mineral working, industrial, or recreational dwelling use is in accordance with all conditions outlined in these Regulations as well as any other conditions that may be set by Council.
+At Council's discretion, an agricultural, mineral working, or permitted industrial use in this zone may be exempted from Regulation 49 of Part II of these Regulations only if the proposed agricultural, mineral working, or industrial use is in accordance with all conditions outlined in these Regulations as well as any other conditions that may be set by Council.